 A loop tour takes approximately 1 hour and 40 minutes without hopping off.

 How To Get There?

 Take the T1 line to the Kabataş station.
 Walk past the gas station and you will find the port on your right hand side.
-Please present your pass ID to the small wooden window in the pier.
+Please present your pass ID to the ONLINE TICKET COLLECTION POINT window in the pier.

 - Your first boarding must be at the pier of Kabataş

 - After you first board the boat at Kabataş, you can hop-on and hop-off at any stop until you complete one full circuit.

 - Please collect your tıcket from ONLINE TICKET COLLECTION POINT window.